ISPE CEUs: 2.0

 Examples of a science and risk-based risk-management process for water and steam systems and typical system boundaries and critical aspects examples are discussed.
 Information is provided on the URs, FS, and how a QbD approach including Critical Aspects (CA) – CQAs and CPPs may be implemented.
 The module provides an alternative “science and risk-based” method that can be applied to the qualification of GMP water and steam systems.

-Immediately apply the course learning objectives with the complimentary copies of the Water and Steam Systems Baseline® Guide (Second Edition) and the Good Practice Guide: C&Q of Water and Steam (Second Edition).
+Immediately apply the course learning objectives with the complimentary copies of the Water and Steam Systems Baseline® Guide (Second Edition) and the Good Practice Guide: Sampling for Pharmaceutical Water, Steam, and Process Gases.